BenGitsCode/Qloud-Server/README.md

 An API to upload files to.
 It allows users to add/edit tags to to their files, and organizes the files with a folders-based filesystem.

+## THESE ARE BACK END README REQUIREMENTS DELETE AFTER USING

+A short description of your application.
+A catalog of routes (paths and methods) that the API expects.
+A link to the deployed back-end app.
+A link to the repo for your front-end.

 The API *INSERT NOTES HERE*